6 Reasons Why the Octopus Is the Mascot of Steampunk

 Sources

 3) Steampunk is about invention and creation, and octopuses are among the most inventive living creatures.
 For instance, octopuses have been observed collecting discarded coconut shells that they use to create a mobile shelter.
+Biological tinkerers long before the word “maker” existed.

 6) Octopuses sort of look steampunkish.
 With their large, round head and their weirdly shaped eyes, octopuses look like they are wearing steampunk goggles and a helmet all the time.
 Moreover, with their long pipe-like tentacles, their bodies are reminiscent of steam machines.
+Frankly, they look as if they were designed by a Victorian engineer with a flair for the bizarre